vieiramanda11/alpha-blog/README.md

 - **Categories**
   - Create / update / from admnistrator.
-  - Can hamy many articles.
+  - Can have many articles.

 ## Install